 Go Electric Advanced Research and Commercialization Program

-The Go Electric Advanced Research and Commercialization (ARC) Program is a fundamental part of the Province’s Go Electric Program, designed to support the development of companies operating in the ZEV sector, and to encourage international investment in the ZEV sector in British Columbia.
-It is the intention of the ARC Program to provide reliable and targeted support to build on existing strengths or eliminate barriers for companies in the sector.
-The ARC Program will provide support to B.C. companies to invest in product development and commercialization activities through to long-term demonstration projects.
+The CleanBC Go Electric Advanced Research and Commercialization (ARC) Program is designed to support the development of companies operating in the zero-emission vehicle (ZEV) sector, and to encourage international investment in the ZEV sector in British Columbia.

 Economic Opportunities Assessment Report

-The Ministry of Energy, Mines, and Petroleum Resources in 2016 commissioned a report that helped set the economic development context within the ZEV sector in B.C, and help guide government policy and actions to support the economic development of British Columbia’s ZEV sector.
+The Ministry of Energy, Mines and Petroleum Resources commissioned a report in 2016 that helped set the economic development context within the zero-emission vehicle (ZEV) sector in B.C, to help guide government policy and actions to support economic development.

-The report identifies competitive advantages B.C. enjoys related to economic opportunities in the ZEV sector, including:
+The report identifies B.C.’s competitive advantages related to economic opportunities in the ZEV sector, including:

-- A clean and abundant source of electricity
+- A clean and abundant source of electricity; and

-- An estimated 198 companies and organizations involved in all aspects of the supply chain;
+- Approximately 274 companies and organizations involved in all aspects of the supply chain;

-- 3,850 FTEs in total direct employment associated with ZEV-related activities;
+- Over 6,000 full-time equivalent (FTE) jobs in total direct employment associated with ZEV-related activities;

-- $373.0 million direct contribution to provincial GDP.
+- Over $600.0 million in direct contribution to provincial GDP.